KendrickPC/hacker-news/README.md

 $newStoryForm.on("submit", submitStory);
 ```

+7. Inside main.js, inside the hidePageComponents function, add $newStoryForm to the components array.

 ### Part 3: Favorite stories
 In this step, you’ll add a feature marking/unmarking a story as a favorite.